How does a pellet-smoked turkey with crispy skin and maple flavors sound? Heavenly delicious, we bet.

 Here’s how to quickly make a Thanksgiving marinade:

-- Put butter on a saucepan over medium heat and start stirring
+- Put butter in a saucepan over medium heat and start stirring

 - When you get melted butter, it’s time to add maple syrup.
 Stir again

 - Bring butter and maple to a boil.
-Add salt and pepper if you want
+Add salt and pepper if you want, or some other smoked turkey rub

 - Put the marinade in your fridge until it cools off

-Before we start smoking the turkey on a pellet grill, we need to rinse it with cold water.
+Before we start smoking the turkey on pellet grills after applying a rub, we need to rinse it with cold water.

-Pat turkey dry with paper towels and you’re ready to smoke.
+Pat the turkey dry with paper towels and you’re ready to smoke.

-Here’s how to smoke a turkey on a pellet grill:
+Here’s how to smoke turkey on pellet grills.
+Follow this easy turkey recipe:

-- If canola oil isn’t your cup of tea, you can spread room-temperature butter over the turkey instead
+- If canola oil isn’t your cup of tea, you can spread room-temperature butter over the turkey and roasting pan instead

-- Place the turkey on the grill and cook at 180℉ for up to 3 hours
+- Place the turkey on the pellet grill and cook at 180℉ for up to 3 hours

 - Remove from the pellet grill.
 Let it cool off before serving (we’d serve this with pumpkin pie as a side for Thanksgiving)